ildus/clickhouse_fdw/README.md

 `clickhouse_fdw` - ClickHouse Foreign Data Wrapper for PostgreSQL
 =================================================================

+The project is currently archived.

+I recommend to switch to : [https://github.com/clickhouse/pg_clickhouse](https://github.com/clickhouse/pg_clickhouse), which is basically a continuation of this project.

 The `clickhouse_fdw` is open-source.
 It is a Foreign Data Wrapper (FDW) for `ClickHouse` column oriented database.

 Supported PostgreSQL Versions